-- Revised and reviewed reporting protocols and management information to produce a new Monthly Management Report (MMR) to illustrate the deployment of resources and service performance. - Reviewed the number and location of Bring bank Sites to maximise recycling tonnage while ensuring value by balancing cost of service delivery with income received for recyclables. - Integrated the emptying of dog waste bins with the emptying of litter bins so avoiding duplication of collection resource. - · Retained the Green Flag for Barnwood Park. - Improved accountability for and management of playground repairs. - Developed the Parks and Open Spaces Strategy incorporating a playing pitch strategy. - Share equipment with the Countryside Unit. - Moved properties which have no front gardens (and hence no off-street space to store wheeled bins) onto the purple sack scheme and consider an alternative sack collection of garden waste.
+- Revised and reviewed reporting protocols and management information to produce a new Monthly Management Report (MMR) to illustrate the deployment of resources and service performance. - Reviewed the number and location of Bring bank Sites to maximise recycling tonnage while ensuring value by balancing cost of service delivery with income received for recyclables. - Integrated the emptying of dog waste bins with the emptying of litter bins so avoiding duplication of collection resource. - Retained the Green Flag for Barnwood Park. - Improved accountability for and management of playground repairs. - Developed the Parks and Open Spaces Strategy incorporating a playing pitch strategy. - Moved some properties which have no front gardens (and hence no off-street space to store wheeled bins) onto the purple sack scheme.

-3.4.
-From 1 January 2015 to 31 March 2018
+3.2.
+From 1 January 2016 to 31 March 2018

-- Implement cost reduction strategy demanded by budget cuts while maintaining agreed levels of service. - Develop Method Statements to better define how and when we do things. - Consider the use of route mapping software to drive cost efficiencies within collection services - Consider the development of GIS for asset tagging to include litter bins, street furniture, open spaces etc. - Encourage the collection of additional non core recyclables at Bring Bank Sites by third parties to further complement the kerbside collection service.
-Potential new materials include batteries, Christmas Cards, CD's, Videos and aluminium foil.
+- Implement cost reduction strategy demanded by budget cuts while maintaining agreed levels of service. - Develop Method Statements to better define how and when we do things. - Consider the use of route mapping software to drive cost efficiencies within collection services. - Consider the development of GIS for asset tagging to include litter bins, street furniture, open spaces etc. - Reinvigorate the commercial waste business to increase profit.
+This is an Amey business but contributes to the Streetcare Profit Share Mechanism throughout the life of the contract - success through shared objectives. - Develop the Green Flag Strategy. - Redefine and categorise hedges throughout the city to determine the optimum frequency of cut. - Integrate schedules of work for the new development of Kingsway village (approximately 4,000 properties). - Review the opportunity for collaborative working with the County Council Highways Maintenance provider. - Review the opportunity to increase recycling performance above 50%. - Progress open space action plans developed by the Council. - Confirm tree survey software.